 If you hook up with a longstanding “ganja tour” company that has a storefront, brochures, a website and trustworthy people, that could be a safe way to see a Jamaica marijuana plantation.

 Don’t go into the bush alone, especially if you are female, a male-female couple, a gay or lesbian couple. or just plain weak.

 Don’t go out at night alone, even in the cities, especially if you are female.

 Don’t go out at all if you’re obviously gay- Jamaican men are very homophobic.

 A fun destination is Rick’s Café, where you can get high as a kite and then leap off cliffs into the sparkling blue waters.

 The cliffs are an easy, short drive from Negril, but be careful: cliff diving can be dangerous.
-Don’t drink alcohol or mushroom tea before you cliff dive.
+Don’t drink lots of alcohol, or mushroom tea, before you cliff dive.